Community Mennonite Church

 - Be kept apprised of investigations.

-- Prepare an annual report to Church Council and Harrisonburg District Minister.
+- Prepare an annual report to Church Council and Allegheny Mennonite Conference.

-- Identify and communicate with the liaison from each long-term rental group or agency that includes children in their programming or services.
+- Identify and communicate with the liaison from each long-term rental group or agency to assure compliance with CMC policy.

 The associate pastor on the CPC will:

 - Review, along with the CPC chair, all approved adult applications.